-Insurance companies are in an interesting position when it comes to ESG/Sustainability.
-Like with other sectors, it appears as though especially midsize-to-smaller U.S. carriers are late to the party in competitive ESG/Sustainability positioning.
+Insurance companies are in an exciting position regarding ESG/Sustainability.
+Unfortunately, like with other sectors, it appears that especially midsize-to-smaller U.S. carriers are late to the party in competitive ESG/Sustainability positioning.
 But that might be changing.

 As we frequently read these days, ESG is here to stay and is solidly in the mainstream.

 Related: ESG Investments Reach All-Time High

 How might we conclude that U.S. insurance companies are behind?

 Many reading this blog are familiar with the Dow Jones Sustainability Index (DJSI), U.N.
 Principals for Responsible Investing (UNPRI), and what was previously called the Carbon Disclosure project but now goes by CDP.
 However, few may be likely aware of the Principles for Sustainable Insurance (PSI) initiative.
 Pertinent information from these organizations and a few AlphaSense and internet searches include:

 - DJSI, CDP, and UNPRI have been around since 1999, 2000, and 2005, respectively.
 PSI was more recently launched in 2012.

 - As of July 2018, the PSI has over 80 signatories, including insurers representing approximately 20% of world premium volume; however, there is not one U.S. domiciled insurance company among the signatories.

 - DJSI includes in its North American Index 5 large U.S. and 2 Canadian insurance companies, European Index 9 U.K. and European companies, and World Index 16 global companies (7 are non-North American. or U.K./European).